-Reference is a relation that obtains between certain sorts of representational tokens (e.g., names, mental states, pictures) and objects.
-For instance, when I assert that “George W. Bush is a Republican,” I use a particular sort of representational token—i.e. the name ‘George W. Bush’— to refer to a particular individual— namely, George W. Bush.
-While names and other referential terms are hardly the only type of representational token capable of referring, linguistic tokens like these have long stood at the center of philosophical inquiries into the nature of reference.
-Accordingly, this entry will focus almost entirely on linguistic reference.
-For more on the reference of mental states, see the entries on causal theories of mental content, externalism about mental content, and teleological theories of mental content.
-For more on the reference of pictures, see the entry on Goodman's aesthetics.
+Reference is a relation that obtains between certain sorts of representational tokens and objects.
+For instance, when I assert that “Barack Obama is a Democrat,” I use a particular sort of representational token—i.e. the name ‘Barack Obama’—which refers to a particular individual—i.e. Barack Obama.
+While names and other referential terms are hardly the only type of representational token capable of referring (consider, for instance, concepts, mental maps, and pictures), linguistic tokens like these have long stood at the center of philosophical inquiries into the nature of reference.
+Accordingly, this entry will focus primarily on linguistic reference.

 - 1. Introduction

 - 3. Indexicals

 - Related Entries

 We use language to talk about the world.
 Much of what we say about the world appears to be meaningful; some of it, presumably, is even true.
 For instance, I seem to be saying something true when, in the appropriate sort of setting, I assertively utter: